Pages

 3. Other HRs modify the bill by wording changes.

-4. Votes are taken to accept the changes or not.
+4. Votes are taken to accept the changes or not (all transparently).

 5. HRs are restricted from participation if repetition or subversion is attempted.